 The fall box office sure fell all right.

 After a $4 billion-grossing summer, Hollywood slogged through its worst weekend of the year, per studio estimates compiled today by Exhibitor Relations.

 The weekend was distinguished, if not defined, by Bangkok Dangerous, the new Nicolas Cage action movie, which finished first with the lowest gross for a No. 1 movie in five years ($7.8 million).

-If estimates hold, the $45 million Bangkok Dangerous will barely have had enough firepower to outgross the debuts of 2008 bombs such as Mad Money ($7.7 million) and Space Chimps ($7.2 million).
+If estimates hold, the $45 million Bangkok Dangerous will barely have had enough fire power to outgross the debut of 2008 bombs such as Mad Money ($7.7 million) and Space Chimps ($7.2 million).